CelticHeroesSuggestions/Information/README.md

 ## User Interface

 The user interface is built using the Unity Game Engine.
 That gives a lot of inside as to how the UI can work, as Unity uses a standard collection of UI elements and practices.
-Note that many parts of the UI are actually part of the database -- the links from icons to the skills/abilities/items that use them are considered Database, however the art itself is considered User Interface.

 Suggestions here must be formatted as follows: